Charges stayed against accused child sex offender after 8 years of police, Crown delays | CBC News

 Manitoba judge says Crown and police should have known their actions and inactions could compromise case

-A man accused of raping a 14-year-old girl 10 years ago won't face trial because of years of delays by police and the Crown, a Manitoba judge has ruled.
+A man accused of raping a 14-year-old girl a decade ago won't face trial because of years of delays by police and the Crown, a Manitoba judge has ruled.

 Thompson RCMP charged Frank Graham with sexual assault in 2011.
 He was released on bail and appeared in court twice, but then skipped his next hearing and moved to Edmonton.

-Police and Crown attorneys knew where he was from 2012 to 2014, but they didn't arrest him till 2019, a recent Manitoba court decision says.
+Police and Crown attorneys knew where he was from 2012 to 2014, but they didn't arrest him until 2019, a recent Manitoba court decision says.

 Graham later applied to have his charges stayed on the basis that his right to a trial within a reasonable time was breached.